For production workloads, Linkerd's control plane can run in high availability (HA) mode. This mode:

 You can enable HA mode at control plane installation time with the

-linkerd install --ha | kubectl apply -f
+linkerd install --ha | kubectl apply -f -

 You can override certain aspects of the HA behavior at installation time by

-passing other flags to install.
+install command.
 For example, you can override the

 number of replicas for critical components with the

-linkerd install --ha --controller-replicas=2 | kubectl apply -f
+linkerd install --ha --controller-replicas=2 | kubectl apply -f -

 See the full